 Laboratory scientists examine body fluids and tissues, and perform complex tests on patient samples – relaying test results to physicians.
 Leaders in this space must gain unique knowledge, application, and understanding of laboratory specific processes, regulations, and challenges to meet the needs currently facing the laboratory profession.

-The University of Cincinnati Online Master of Medical Laboratory Science Leadership program is designed to provide practicing professionals of medical laboratory science and related fields with additional knowledge, skills, and attributes in leadership, management, education, research and advanced practice methods.
+The University of Cincinnati’s Masters in Medical laboratory Science is designed to provide practicing professionals of medical laboratory science and related fields with additional knowledge, skills, and attributes in leadership, management, education, research, and advanced practice methods.

-The program coursework and experiences emphasize the competencies required of medical laboratory professionals to serve as leaders and educators in accordance with the standards of ethics and professionalism outlined by The American Society for Clinical Laboratory Science and American Society for Clinical Pathology.
+The Medical Laboratory Science Masters program coursework and experiences emphasize the competencies required of medical laboratory professionals to serve as leaders and educators in accordance with the standards of ethics and professionalism outlined by The American Society for Clinical Laboratory Science and American Society for Clinical Pathology.

 Classes are asynchronous, some classes are in a 7-week format some are in a 14-week format.
 You can log on anytime 24/7 to complete your coursework.
 Some, but not all tests are proctored using exam proctoring software.

 No. your degree will be conferred by the University of Cincinnati, which will also be reflected on your transcripts and degree.

 Yes.
 Our online students are no different from our on-campus students in that way.
 You get a specific ID that you can use to navigate different systems at UC and for potential student discounts.

 The University of Cincinnati is one of the first institutions to offer online courses.
 Innovation in education is at the forefront of what we do.
 We have expanded the convenience and quality of our online learning to online degree programs.
 Today, we offer nearly 100 degrees from undergraduate to doctoral programs.